 Australia has high standards of hygiene, and there are few exceptional health hazards – at least in terms of disease.
 No vaccination certificates are required unless you’ve come from a yellow-fever zone within the past week.
 Standards in Australia’s hospitals are also very high, and medical costs are reasonable in comparison to Europe and the US.

 Australia’s biggest health issue is one of its chief attractions: sunshine.
-You’d think by now every visitor would be aware that a sunny day in London, Toronto or even Miami is not the same as one in Cairns, and that Australian ultraviolet rays are far more damaging.
-Apparently not – most visitors still get burned at some point, so extra care is needed.
+You’d think by now every visitor would be aware that a sunny day in London, Toronto or even Miami is not the same as one in Cairns, and that Australian ultraviolet rays are so damaging.
+Apparently not – most visitors still get burned at some point, so special care is essential.

 Two out of three Australians are likely to develop skin cancer in their lifetime, the world’s highest incidence rate.
-About five percent of these will develop potentially fatal melanomas, and about 1800 die each year.
-Looking at the ravaged complexions of some older Australians (who had prolonged exposure before there was an awareness of skin cancer) should be enough to make you use lashings of the highest-factor sun block (SPF 35+), sold just about everywhere.
+Around 95–99 per cent of this is caused by exposure to the sun and about five percent of these cancers will develop into fatal melanomas; in 2011, over 2000 Australians died from skin cancer.
+Looking at the ravaged complexions of some older Australians (who had prolonged exposure before there was an awareness of skin cancer) should be enough to make you use lashings of the highest-factor sun block (SPF 35+).

 The sun can also cause heat exhaustion and sunstroke, so as well as covering up, stay in the shade if you can.
 Drink plenty of liquids: on hot days when walking, experts advise drinking a litre of water an hour.
 Alcohol and sun don’t mix well; remember that more than one cold beer will dehydrate you.